 \section{Abstract}

-In this paper, we propose a training-free and label-free method for short text clustering that can be used on top of any existing embedder.
-In the context of customer-facing chatbots, companies are dealing with large amounts of user utterances that need to be clustered according to their intent.
-In these commercial settings, no labeled data is typically available, and the number of clusters is not known.
-Our method is based on iterative vector updating: it constructs sparse vectors based on representative texts, and then iteratively refines them through LLM guidance. \done{Our method achieves comparable or superior results to state-of-the-art methods that use contrastive learning, but without assuming prior knowledge of clusters or labels.} Experiments on diverse datasets and smaller LLMs show that our method is model agnostic and can be applied to any embedder, with relatively small LLMs, and different clustering methods.
-We also show that our method scales to large datasets, reducing the computational cost of the LLM.
-These low-resource, adaptable settings and the scalability of our method make it more aligned with real-world scenarios than existing clustering methods.
-Our source code is available here: \url{https://anonymous.4open.science/r/sparse_vector-F4C9/README.md}
+In this paper, we propose a training-free method for unsupervised short text clustering that relies less on careful selection of embedders than other methods.
+In customer-facing chatbots, companies are dealing with large amounts of user utterances that need to be clustered according to their intent.
+In these settings, no labeled data is typically available, and the number of clusters is not known.
+Recent approaches to short-text clustering in label-free settings incorporate LLM output to refine existing embeddings.
+While LLMs can identify similar texts effectively, the resulting similarities may not be directly represented by distances in the dense vector space, as they depend on the original embedding.
+We therefore propose a method for transforming LLM judgments directly into a bag-of-texts representation in which texts are initialized to be equidistant, without assuming any prior distance relationships.
+Our method achieves comparable or superior results to state-of-the-art methods, but without embeddings optimization or assuming prior knowledge of clusters or labels.
+Experiments on diverse datasets and smaller LLMs show that our method is model agnostic and can be applied to any embedder, with relatively small LLMs, and different clustering methods.
+We also show how our method scales to large datasets, reducing the computational cost of the LLM use.
+The flexibility and scalability of our method make it more aligned with real-world training-free scenarios than existing clustering methods.
+Our source code is available here: \url{https://anonymous.4open.science/r/BoT_vector-2E0C/README.md}